gmail unsubscribeemail managementproductivity

 • Delayed responses to time-sensitive messages

-2. Storage Consumption
+2. Storage consumption

 • Promotional emails with embedded images often 500KB-3MB each